f18-os/producer-consumer-lab-andresllh/README.md

   * One function to display the frames at the original framerate (24fps)
 * The functions must each execute within their own python thread
   * The threads will execute concurrently
-  * The order may not be the same from run to run
+  * The order threads execute in may not be the same from run to run
-* Threads will need to signal that they are complete with their task
+* Threads will need to signal that they have completed their task
 * Threads must process all frames of the video exactly once
 * Frames will be communicated between threads using producer/consumer idioms
   * Producer/consumer quesues will be bounded at ten frames

+Note: You may have ancillary objects and method in order to make you're code easer to understand and implement.